project-everest/vale/README.md

 See the [CODE](./CODE.md) file for more details on the various files in the repository.

-For cryptography implementations verified with Vale/F*, see https://github.com/project-everest/hacl-star/tree/fstar-master/vale .
+For cryptography implementations verified with Vale/F*, see [HACL*](https://github.com/project-everest/hacl-star/tree/fstar-master/vale).
-For cryptography implementations verified with Vale/Dafny, see https://github.com/project-everest/vale/tree/legacy_dafny .
+For cryptography implementations verified with Vale/Dafny, see the [Dafny legacy branch](https://github.com/project-everest/vale/tree/legacy_dafny).

 # Documentation